morsecodemedia/greypix.morsecodemedia.com/README.md

 - Documentation
 - Write blog post
 - Create project page on morsecodemedia.com
+- MAKE THE SITE FASTER.

 ## Photography Section

 - Create functionality to remove photos/albums from database that no longer return from Flickr API
+- Rewrite the templates to have the albums-detail template to be mix of what it currently is and the the albums-landing page.
+I like the slider and the X of Y better from the albums-landing page than I do from the album-details page.
+- Rewrite the implementation of the carousels to allow the data-src to use data URIs of the images and enable the lazyLoad feature from the Owl Carousel which is apparently disabled based on the amount of customizations built in.
 - Add functionality to convert all images to Data URIs

 ## Video Section